Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: Simulation Results and Discussion

 \subsection{Parameter Settings for Simulations}

-In this work, the parameters of room configuration, LED and PD settings, as well as the body blockage are listed in~\cref{tab:simu}.
-Furthermore, in order to reduce the repetitive coverage by different LED units, we consider \emph{a new arrangement of LEDs} where each LED is placed in the vertexes of equilateral triangles.
-An illustration of this arrangement is displayed in~\cref{fig:led_dist}.
-The side length of the triangle satisfies the following inequality
+The parameters for the numerical simulations are listed in~\cref{tab:simu}, including LED and PD settings, as well as the body blockages~\cite{soltani_2019_modeling,zhang_2016_grouping}.
+Furthermore, in order to reduce the repetitive coverage by different LED units, we consider a \emph{new arrangement of LEDs} where each LED is placed in the vertexes of equilateral triangles.
+This arrangement is illustrated in~\cref{fig:led_dist}.
+The side length of the triangle satisfies the following inequality:

 Therefore, we have